-Iraqi troops expand foothold in Mosul as IS pledges more suicide attacks
+Iraqi troops expand foothold in Mosul as Islamic State pledges more suicide attacks

 Nearly 59,000 people have been displaced because of the fighting, moving from villages and towns around the city to government-held areas, according to U.N. estimates.

-The figure does not include the thousands of people rounded up in villages around Mosul and forced to accompany Islamic State fighters to cover their retreat toward the city as human shields.
+The figure does not include the thousands of people rounded up in villages around Mosul and forced to accompany Islamic State fighters to cover their retreat towards the city as human shields.

 In some cases, men of fighting age were separated from those groups and summarily killed, according to residents and rights groups.
 Human Rights Watch said on Thursday more than 300 former police officers were likely killed last month and buried in a mass grave near the town of Hammam al-Alil, south of Mosul.

-Mosul's capture is seen as crucial toward dismantling the caliphate, and Islamic State leader Abu Bakr al-Baghdadi, believed to have withdrawn to a remote area near the Syrian border, has told his fighters there can be no retreat.
+Mosul’s capture is seen as crucial towards dismantling the caliphate, and Islamic State leader Abu Bakr al-Baghdadi, believed to have withdrawn to a remote area near the Syrian border, has told his fighters there can be no retreat.

-(Reporting by Isabel Coles, writing by Maher Chmaytelli, editing by Peter Millership)
+Reporting by Isabel Coles, writing by Maher Chmaytelli, editing by Peter Millership